IAUB1Commission/index/06-chaica6.md

 May 10, 2025 : *Abstract Submission Ends*

-May 31, 2025 : *Selected Abstracts will be informed*
+June 25, 2025 : *Selected Abstracts will be informed*

-June 30, 2025 : *Last date for Registration*
+July 15, 2025 : *Last date for Registration*

 **Registeration:**